Lincoln Financial Field: 2003 FIFA Women's World Cup

+2025 FIFA Club World Cup

+Lincoln Financial Field will host matches during the 2025 FIFA Club World Cup.

 2026 FIFA World Cup

 Lincoln Financial Field will host matches during the 2026 FIFA World Cup, making it one of the eleven selected U.S. venues.
 During the event, the stadium will be temporarily renamed to "Philadelphia Stadium" in accordance with FIFA's policy on corporate sponsored names.
+The stadium will host six matches: five group stage matches and one Round of 16 match on Independence Day.

 Other sports

-The NCAA Division I Men's Lacrosse Championship in 2005, 2006, 2013, 2015, 2016, 2019 and 2020 were held at the stadium.
+The NCAA Division I Men's Lacrosse Championship in 2005, 2006, 2013, 2015, 2016, 2019, 2023, and 2024 were held at the stadium.
+In 2020, the event was scheduled to take place in May but was canceled due to the COVID-19 pandemic.

 The Philadelphia Phillies celebrated their 2008 World Series championship with a parade down Broad Street, appearance before a sold-out crowd at the Linc, and then a ceremony at Citizens Bank Park.
 The Citizens Bank Park ceremony was simulcast to the crowd at the Linc.
 Tickets to the event at Lincoln Financial Field were made available at no cost to the public and were gone within 45 minutes when they were made available at 3pm on October 30, 2008.

 Monster Jam performed at the stadium from 2010 to 2012 as part of the summer stadium tour.
 After a six-year absence, Monster Jam returned to the stadium on May 5, 2018.
 Previous events took place during the winter at the Spectrum and the Wells Fargo Center from 2013 to 2015.
+The Linc would host Monster Jam again in 2022, 2023, 2024, and 2025.

 On February 23, 2019, the Philadelphia Flyers defeated the Pittsburgh Penguins 4–3 in overtime in the 2019 NHL Stadium Series in front of a crowd of 69,620, the largest record attendance for a hockey game in Pennsylvania.

 On July 27, 2022, it was announced that Lincoln Financial Field would host WrestleMania XL, on April 6, and April 7, 2024.